 Renters Aren’t Left Out

-You will need to check with your landlord or read your lease before.
-This is to ensure you’re permitted to rent out your place to strangers.
+House Swapping is not only for homeowners.
+Renters or property owners, such as condo owners, can participate in home exchange, too.
+You will need to check with your landlord or read your lease before renting your place to strangers.
+This is to ensure you’re permitted to do so.

 Start Searching Early

 A first-time home exchange may not be suitable for a last-second getaway.
+Experts advise starting to communicate with the house swapper as soon as possible.
+This can be three to six months before the exchange.

 Put Your Investigation Cap On

-You may check and ensure that they are reliable and responsible.
-You may also check references and ask your home-exchange company for more information.
+Apps such as Facebook and Instagram can be used to learn about your partner.
+You can check and ensure that they are reliable and responsible.
+You can also check references and ask your home exchange company for more information.

 What To Look For In House Exchange Partners

-You getting a sense of their personality is key in deciding whether to arrange a house exchange.
+Good references and a steady conversation are essential.
+Getting a sense of their personality is key in deciding whether to arrange a house exchange.
+Red flags can include slow answers to questions or a lack of commitment to an exchange.

 It is also worth considering whether the exchange family includes pets or children.
 Some apartments don’t allow children.
 This is because they may lead to noise complaints or extra untidiness.
+Conversely, if your exchange family has pets, you may need to care for them while you are there.
+This may affect your travel plans.

 But… Is It Safe?

-Sites like HomeExchange and HomeLink have been around for the past 60 years.
-There have been no reported cases of theft or vandalism.
+Be assured that home swapping is a completely safe way to arrange a stay.
+Sites like HomeExchange and HomeLink have been around for the past 60 years, and there have been no reported cases of theft or vandalism.

 Mutual trust is at the core of home exchange programs.
 This is because your partners occupy your home while you stay in theirs.
+Experts recommend concealing valuables if you’re especially worried about expensive or irreplaceable possessions.
+You may do this by leaving them in an off-limits room or handing them over to friends or family.

 Bottom Line